juergenweb/FrontendContact/README.md

 ```

 #### Get fields for further customization methods
-Each field can be customized.
+Each field can be customized further individually.
 You have to use the methods from the FrontendForms module.
 You will find more information inside the readme file of the FrontendForms module - so take a look there.
 To grab each form field object you have to use the FrontendForms method getElementByName().
 Take a look at the source code to get the name of the field you want to change.

 ```php